scharlau/historical_cities/README.md

 You can change map provider via details at http://leaflet-extras.github.io/leaflet-providers/preview/

+## Racing Barchart Experiment
+The goal is to create a racing barchart showing the rise and fall of city populations over time.
+There is done using the [Flourish bar chart race guide](https://app.flourish.studio/@flourish/bar-chart-race#guide).
+Making this work will require a number of steps to be performed in order to make it possible.
+1. Query the database to generate list of each city
+2. Query cities by range of dates

 #Version 1 - The One Table Version
 Everything goes into one table, which we can manipulate to show us interesting visualisations and details about each city.